ciss84/mira-project/README.md

  - PVS-Studio
  - flatbuffers.

-FLATBUFFERS. (description
-A small library for adding C11 compatibility to older C compilers, but only a small highly useful subset such as static assertions, inline functions and alignment.
+(FLATBUFFERS = description : A small library for adding C11 compatibility to older C compilers, but only a small highly useful subset such as static assertions, inline functions and alignment.

 C++ is not a primary target, but the library has been updated to be more C++ friendly based on user feedback.